Family planning policies of China

-China's family planning policies (Chinese: 计划生育政策) have included specific birth quotas (three-child policy, two-child policy and the one-child policy) as well as harsh enforcements of such quotas.
-Together, these elements constitute the population planning program of the People's Republic of China.
+Family planning policies historically enacted by the People's Republic of China have included specific birth quotas (three-child policy, two-child policy, and the one-child policy) as well as harsh enforcement of such quotas.
+Together, these elements constitute the population planning program of.
 China's program should not be confused with the family planning programs instituted in other countries, which were designed to encourage parents to have the number of children they desired—in China, the provision of contraception through family planning programs was subservient to a birth planning program under which the government designated how many births parents could have in order to control the size of its population.

-In Chairman Mao Zedong's time, the Chinese government had ambiguous and changing attitude towards family planning, especially during the Great Leap Forward.
-Family planning was first introduced in the 1950s as a "recommendation", yet had never been strictly implemented until 1970, when the Military Control Commission of China's Ministry of Health announced that contraceptives would be provided free of charge, and Premier Zhou Enlai enacted population growth targets for urban and rural areas, respectively.
+In CCP Chairman Mao Zedong's time, the Chinese Communist Party (CCP) had an ambiguous and changing attitude toward family planning, especially during the Great Leap Forward.
+Family planning was first introduced in the 1950s as a "recommendation," yet had never been strictly implemented until 1970, when the Military Control Commission of China's Ministry of Health announced that contraceptives would be provided free of charge, and Chinese Premier Zhou Enlai enacted population growth targets for urban and rural areas, respectively.
 Malthusian concerns continued, with two-child restrictions starting in the early 1970s under the later-longer-fewer program.

-After Mao died in 1976, the policy evolved into the one-child policy in 1979, when a group of senior leaders decided that existing birth restrictions were insufficient to cope with what they saw to be a overpopulation crisis.
-But the one-child policy allowed many exceptions and ethnic minorities were exempt.
+After Mao died in 1976, the policy evolved into the one-child policy in 1979, when a group of senior leaders decided that existing birth restrictions were insufficient to cope with what they saw to be an overpopulation crisis.
+But the one-child policy allowed many exceptions and ethnic minorities below 10 million people were exempt.

-In late 2015, the remnants of one-child limits were lifted and reverted back to two-child limits as had been in place during the 1970s.
-And in May 2021, the Xi Jinping Administration formally introduced the three-child policy to replace the two-child policy.
-After only two months, in July 2021, the government removed all penalties for couples who have more children than they are allowed.
+In late 2015, the remnants of one-child limits were lifted and reverted to two-child limits as had been in place during the 1970s.
+And in May 2021, the general secretaryship of Xi Jinping formally introduced the three-child policy to replace the two-child policy.
+After only two months, in July 2021, the government removed all penalties for couples who have as many children as they want.

 History

 Birth planning policy in China was not a top-down process that developed in a linear fashion.
 As academic Sarah Mellors Rodriguez writes, the policy process was "circuitous, convoluted, and contested."
+It was implemented by state actors and institutions, as well as non-state bodies and ordinary communities, families, and individuals.